Reviewable/Reviewable/docs/dashboard.md

 Other possible states include **Merged**, **Closed**, and **Archived** (automatically, for old reviews — just open to unarchive).
 No state appears for any PR not yet connected to a review.

-<a id="open-review"></a>

-## Open a review
+## Open a review {#open-review}

 Click on a PR to open the review, or hold down the appropriate modifier key to open it in a new tab.
-If a <i class="fa fa-plus-circle" style="color: #7D8084"></i> is shown, clicking on the listing will open a new review and insert a link into the description for the PR.
-If <i class="fa fa-lock" style="color: #7D8084"></i> is also shown, this may begin a free trial.
+If a <i class="create review icon"/> is shown, clicking on the listing will open a new review and insert a link into the description for the PR.
+If <i class="grey private icon"/> is also shown, this may begin a free trial.

 Click the link on the right end of a listing to access the pull request on GitHub.